John J. Studzinski: Additional adviserships

 In the US John Studzinski serves on the boards of the J. Paul Getty Trust and the American Associates of the Saint Catherine Foundation.

 In the UK he has been Chairman of Benjamin Franklin House Museum since 2008 and in 2018 he endowed the £2million Chair of Innovation at the Royal College of Art, where he served from 2011 to 2020 as a Council member.
-From 2009 to 2020 he was Chair of Create London, a charity which works with artists to realise new social enterprises, charities and cultural spaces in some of the UK’s most deprived communities.
+From 2009 to 2020 he was Chair of Create London, a charity which works with artists to realise new social enterprises, charities and cultural spaces in some of the UK's most deprived communities.

 Over three terms on the board of the Tate (1998-2007), Studzinski participated in the conceptualisation of both Tate Modern 1 and Tate Modern 2, and in fundraising and building projects.
 Over four decades he donated some £8 million to the Tate.

-Other Philanthropic Activities
+Other activities

 John Studzinski supports the Princess Royal Coaching Academy, an initiative launched in 2021 by the Riding for the Disabled Association, of which the Princess Royal is Patron.
 It aims to increase learning opportunities for coaches working with disabled horse riders and carriage drivers in the UK.

-From 2013-2016 Studzinski was President of the American Friends of The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry.
+From 2013 to 2016 Studzinski was President of the American Friends of The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry.

+In 2024 Studzinski was installed as the next Chancellor of Leeds Trinity University.
+The university stated that Studzinski's "values and focus on social justice align completely with those of the University."
+The Chancellor of Leeds Trinity performs a ceremonial role, acting as a key ambassador for the University with one of the key responsibilities being the conferment of degrees at graduation ceremonies.